Sominemo/Schedule-Sync/README.md

-# Schedule-Sync
+# Temply-Account
-Core and API for Schedule Sync platform
+Core and API for Temply Account platform